ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 title: Page mechanics
 ---

-In order to render the website, each markdown file contains a specific frontmatter/metadata section.
-This section is located at the top of the markdown file, is delimited by two times `---` and contains all key value pairs.
-This can be seen as settings on pagelevel to enable/disable certain page functions are to deliver extra information which can be displayed in a structured way.
-An example of how this can look like:
+Each Markdown file can contain a front matter metadata section.
+This section sits at the top of the file, is delimited by two `---` lines and contains key-value pairs.
+These values enable or disable page features and provide extra information that can be displayed in a structured way.
+A minimal example looks like this:

 ```yaml
 ---